Johnny One Note Flippers.com Left Flipper Right Flipper OnLine Shopping Cart Click here to order Parts Tweeting games just in! Instagram

 Gottlieb System 80(MPU)/A (Eprom and U2(X0) and U3(X1) are socketed)/B Electronic games

-Subject: Sound/Speech (circuit board) Not Booting Reliably
+Subject: Sound/Speech (A6) audio board Not Booting Reliably

 Subject: Add fuse to small transformer in early System 80 games.